zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 Check [here](./image/successful_running.png) for the output during a successful running of the abovementioned test.

-The program will create an 'error.log' file under the working directory, open this file to check whether anything wrong happens.
-Generally, no content suggests successful running.
-Please post your 'error.log' if you cannot figure out the bugs when using this tool.

 For a typical Macbook (for example, 2.6 GHz processor and 8 GB memory), the example test can be finalized within 30 minutes.
 The rate-limiting step is off-target site identification across the genome.
 For a typical Macbook, we expect a processing speed of ~ 50 sgRNAs designed per minute.
 For a genome-scale library with 50 k members (10 sgRNAs per gene assuming 5 k genes encoded by a genome), the laptop thus needs roughly 20 hours to finalize the design process.

 ## Output description